-The way in which groups function is affected by the task and by the norms in the organization.
+As mentioned above, the way in which groups function is affected by the task and by the norms in the organization.
 An additional factor is size.
 There is a greater diversity of talent, skills and knowledge in a large group, but individuals find it more difficult to make their presence felt.
 According to Handy (1981), for best participation and for highest all-round involvement, the optimum size is between five and seven.
 But to achieve the requisite breadth of knowledge the group may have to be considerably larger, and this makes greater demands on the skills of the leader in getting participation.
-The main processes that take place in groups as described below are interaction, task and maintenance functions, group ideology, group cohesion, group development and identification
+The term 'group dynamics' is sometimes used loosely to describe the ways in which group members interact, but properly it refers to the work of Lewin (1947).
+This was mainly concerned with the improvement of group processes through various forms of training, eg T-groups, team building and interactive skills training.
+The main processes that take place in groups as described below are interaction, task and maintenance functions, group ideology, group cohesion, group development and identification.